 Trees will naturally flex in the wind.
 If it appears that the tree suddenly leans more than before, it would be advisable to obtain advice.
-In the event of a high wind it is a good idea to inspect the ground around the base of the tree for any movement.
+In the event of a high wind it is a good idea to inspect the ground around the base of the tree for any movement, if it is safe to do so.
 If any movement or cracking of the ground is evident, it may be an indication of a problem with the root system and therefore may mean that the tree is unstable.
 Advice should be sought.
 There is fungus around the base of and/or on the tree.....

 Depending on the species of fungus, it may or may not mean that there is a problem.
 The presence of the fruiting bodies of fungi could indicate that there is internal decay within the tree or the root system.
 It is recommended to check your trees regularly for fungi, especially in the late summer/autumn when most fruiting bodies develop.
 If any fungi are found, advice should be sought.
-Any fungi should be left in place until advice has been obtained.

-Ivy - friend or foe

-Ivy is great for wildlife.
-But, excessive growth of Ivy on a tree means that any defects present cannot easily be seen.
+Any fungi should be left in place for identification until advice has been obtained.
+Ivy - friend or foe Ivy is great for wildlife.
+But excessive growth of Ivy on a tree means that any defects present cannot easily be seen.
 If the Ivy is allowed to smother the tree completely, in extreme cases the tree may 'suffocate' and die as a result.
 Excess Ivy also results in increased weight in the crown of the tree and greater wind resistance.
 Therefore, in an urban situation it is advisable to remove Ivy.
 This can be done by either severing it at the base or by stripping it off the tree.
-Severing Ivy, hence allowing it to die off slowly, will reduce the impact on wildlife and reduce the likelihood of 'sunburn' to the tree trunk, so is usually preferable.
+Severing Ivy, hence allowing it to die off slowly, will reduce the impact on wildlife, reduce the likelihood of 'sunburn' to the tree trunk and reduce damage from stripping it off, so is usually preferable.
 Garden makeovers!